video¶

 VBlank status, read only.
 True during VBlank, false during VDraw.

-VCount trigger status.
-True if the current scanline matches the scanline trigger (
+VCount interrupt request.
+If set, an interrupt will be fired when the current scanline matches the scanline trigger (

 Display status register